gear-tech/sails/README.md

 clarity.
 It deals with things like:
 - eliminating
-the necessity of writing some low-level boilerplate code and letting you to stay focused on your bussiness problem
+the necessity of writing some low-level boilerplate code and letting you to stay focused on your business problem
 - generated [IDL](https://en.wikipedia.org/wiki/Interface_description_language) file for
 your application
 - generated client allowing to interact with your application from code written in